Przytyk pogrom: The riot

 Two days before the events some of the Jewish inhabitants assembled in the town square in anticipation of the attack by the farmers, but nothing happened on that day.
 Two days later, however, on a market day, according to historians Martin Gilbert and David Vital, the farmers attacked the Jews; the fight ended with two Jewish and one Polish casualty.

-Polish historian Piotr Gontarczyk writes in his book "Pogrom?
+Gontarczyk writes in his book, Pogrom?
 Zajścia polsko-żydowskie w Przytyku 9 marca 1936 r.
-Mity, fakty, dokumenty" (lit.
-'Pogrom?
-Polish-Jewish incidents in Przytyk on March 9, 1936: myths, facts, documents') that the first incident took place early in the morning of March 9, when Jewish merchants destroyed a stall which belonged to a Polish hat-maker.
-Police intervened, but on the same day, at 15:00, a member of Endecja, Józef Strzałkowski, appeared in front of a stall of a Jewish baker, urging Polish peasants not to buy any products from Jewish merchants.
+Mity, fakty, dokumenty, that the first incident took place early in the morning of March 9, when Jewish merchants destroyed a stall which belonged to a Polish hat-maker.
+Police intervened, but on the same day, at 15:00, a member of the Endecja, Józef Strzałkowski, appeared in front of a stall of a Jewish baker, urging Polish peasants not to buy any products from Jewish merchants.
 The baker kicked Strzałkowski's crutch, and in return, the Pole hit him in the arm.
 The baker reported the incident to the police that resulted in Strzalkowski's arrest.
 The consequence generated outrage amongst the Polish farmers, who encircled the police station, demanding the release of Strzałkowski.
 During the subsequent 20 minutes, the peasants and Jewish youth, which also began gathering in the town square, were dispersed by the police.

 According to a report by Ksawery Pruszynski, the cause of the riots was a fight over a stall, Pruszynski noting that one likely cause for these events was extreme poverty of both local sides of the conflict.
-According to the communist journalist Julian Brun: "after the first "misunderstandings", the police quickly took on the role: they directed their weapons only against the Jews who were being beaten."
+According to the journalist Julian Brun: "after the first "misunderstandings", the police quickly took on the role: they directed their weapons only against the Jews who were being beaten."